rociomer/rociomer.github.io/_teaching/2013-fall-chem-112a.md

 location: "Berkeley, US"
 ---

 CHEM 112A is an organic chemistry course for 2nd year chemistry students at UC Berkeley.
 Fall term 2013, the course was organized and taught by Prof. Anne Baranger.
-I was a graduate student instructor (GSI) for this course (twice).
+I was a graduate student instructor (GSI) for this course (twice, see second instance above).